nooblk-98/wordpress-docker-template/README.md

 ## Troubleshooting

-- `apk add php81-* not found`: use matching Alpine/PHP pair via versioned Dockerfile or override `PHP_TAG`/`PHP_VERSION` consistently.
+- `apk add php81-* not found`: build with the matching Alpine release by picking the versioned Dockerfile or overriding `PHP_TAG`/`PHP_VERSION` consistently.
-- Healthcheck failing: confirm `/run/php/php-fpm.sock` exists and `nginx -t` passes.
+- Healthcheck failing: verify the FPM socket exists (`/run/php/php-fpm.sock`) and that Nginx config validates (`nginx -t`).
-- Permission denied on mounts: ensure host paths are writable by UID/GID 1000 (`app`) or set `user: "1000:1000"` in compose.
+- Permission denied on mounts: ensure mounted paths are writable by UID/GID 1000 (`app` user) or set `user: "1000:1000"` in compose.
-- White page: temporarily enable `display_errors` in PHP overrides and inspect PHP-FPM logs.
+- White page: enable temporary error display (`display_errors = On` in PHP overrides) and check PHP-FPM logs.

+---

+## Contributing

+1) Fork and create a feature branch.
+2) Make changes with tests or manual checks across supported PHP versions.
+3) Update documentation when behavior changes.
+4) Open a PR with a clear summary.

 ---